fransotodev/caliper-ethereum-benchmarks/Readme.md

-_This readme is in progress.
-More explanation comming on the [Changes I made secion](#changes-i-made-in-hyperledger-caliper)_

-_Also more explanation on the network and benchmark configs so you can run them too!_

 # Welcome to my benchmark!

 This is a benchmark for an example Ethereum Smart Contract using Hyperledger Caliper.
 There are configurations for 3 different blockchains to do the Benchmark: